Clear credit card sending a graphical representation of information through a smartphone.

 Pros and Cons of Virtual Credit Cards

-What is a virtual credit card good for?
+Why is a virtual credit card a good idea?

 A virtual credit card keeps your account number private, so you don't need to change your physical card number if your virtual card number is compromised.